-Service Name Service Description On-Demand Self-Test Initialization This service provides for the running of on-demand self-tests Show Status This service shows the operational status of the module
+Service Name Service Description On-Demand Self-Test Initialization This service initiates the FIPS self-test when requested.
+Show Status This service shows the operational status of the module Factory Reset Service This service restores the module to factory defaults.

-Table 8 - Unauthenticated Operator Services and Descriptions
+Table 8 - Operator Services and Descriptions